mdepha01/Python/PythonBasics/README.md

 5. ComparisonOperators.py : Shows how operation operators work.
 6. StringBasigs.py : Shows the basics of string.
 7. Lists.py : shows basics about a python list.
-8. DictionaryBasics.py: covers the basics of python dictionaries
+8. DictionaryBasics.py: covers the basics of python dictionaries.
+9. OOP.py shows the basics of OOP.